ex-man/GeneralInsurance_Class/Lessons/Lesson3x/Support/L3_loss_and_expense_ratios.md

 ```
 UWR = NEP * (1 –(Sum of losses + sum of expenses)/NEP) = NEP * (1 – COR)
 ```

+Now we can return to the data we have already explored when we were looking at different portfolios and various KPIs.
+[So let's go to the exercise.](Exercises/data_prep_exercise_KPI.md)